 The nursery may ask parents to complete a form to help us ensure they receive their free childcare hours.

-[New] Working parent entitlements
+Working parent entitlements

 A child may be entitled to free early years provision if they are at least 9 months old and below the compulsory nursery age of five.